UBC-MDS/simplerfit/README.md

 ## License

-`simplerfit` was created by Reza Zoe Navya Sanchit.
+`simplerfit` was created by Navya, Reza, Sanchot, Zoe.
 It is licensed under the terms of the MIT license.